Mesh Roles and Relationships

 You can set the mesh roles in the Fusion tab.

-Under Set or Change Mesh Role & Apply, press Alt and click the appropriate button.
+Under Set Mesh Role, press Alt and click the appropriate button.

 The mesh is color-coded in the 3D viewport and the Item List, indicating its new role.